Home automation for the elderly and disabled

 Home automation for the elderly and disabled focuses on making it possible for older adults and people with disabilities to remain at home, safe and comfortable.
 Home automation is becoming a viable option for older adults and people with disabilities who would prefer to stay in the comfort of their homes rather than move to a healthcare facility.
-This field uses much of the same technology and equipment as home automation for security, entertainment, and energy conservation but tailors it towards old people and people with disabilities.
+This field uses much of the same technology and equipment as home automation for security, entertainment, and energy conservation but tailors it towards older people and/or people with disabilities.

 Concept

 There are two basic forms of home automation systems for the elderly: embedded health systems and private health networks.
 Embedded health systems integrate sensors and microprocessors in appliances, furniture, and clothing which collect data that is analyzed and can be used to diagnose diseases and recognize risk patterns.
 Private health networks implement wireless technology to connect portable devices and store data in a household health database.
 Due to the need for more healthcare options for the aging population "there is a significant interest from industry and policy makers in developing these technologies".

 Home automation is implemented in homes of older adults and people with disabilities in order to maintain their independence and safety, also saving the costs and anxiety of moving to a health care facility.
 For those with disabilities smart homes give them opportunity for independence, providing emergency assistance systems, security features, fall prevention, automated timers, and alerts, also allowing monitoring from family members via an internet connection.